 The turf does need some maintenance, especially when used by a pet.
 Plan to rinse down the lawn at least once a week and to remove solid waste daily.
 The turf should also be swept or raked periodically to remove leaves and keep the grass blades looking natural.
 Fortunately, even with these maintenance needs, artificial turf requires a lot less time and less water to maintain compared to real grass.

 If your dog spends more than a few minutes outside, especially in the dry desert weather, then water is a must.
-Unfortunately, water can evaporate out of dog bowls quickly in the Arizona climate, but a pet fountain can be a great solution.
+Unfortunately, water can evaporate out of dog bowls quickly in the Arizona climate.
+A pet fountain can be a great solution.

 A pet fountain can also double as a backyard water feature, so choose a design that fits into the rest of your hardscaping.
 You can do this by using the same type of stone for the fountain that is used in pavers and retaining walls.